arndzk/todo-list/README.md

 - [x] it should have a way to edit a ~~todo~~ project
 - [x] it should have a way to remove a ~~todo~~ project
 - [x] it should have a way to display tasks
-- [x] it should have a way to add a task
+- [x] it should have a way to add a task - 07/01
- - [x] it should have a way to add a task name
+ - [x] it should have a way to add a task name - 07/01
- - [ ] it should have a way to add a task due date
+ - [x] it should have a way to add a task due date - 08/01
- - [ ] it should have a way to add a task priority
+ - [x] it should have a way to add a task priority - 08/01
-- [ ] it should have a way to edit a task
+- [x] it should have a way to edit a task - 09/01
+- [x] it should have a way to delete a task - 09/01
-- [ ] it should have a way to delete a task
+- [ ] it should have a way to check a task as done/not done

+### Nice-to-have Changes:

+- [ ] move Add Project and Add Task buttons to the top of their respective lists
+- [ ] make Task List scrollable
+- [ ] make Tasks focusable and their buttons clickable on focus

 ### Bugs